logicmonitor/custom_widgets/README.md

 Behavior of the widget can be customized using the following optional dashboard tokens:

 - **MapSourceType**: Whether to map "groups", "resources", or "services".
 Default is "groups".
+This sets which of the toolbar's map type options is selected on load.
+Users can switch between them at any time and their choice is remembered per widget until the "Clear cache" button is used.
 - **MapLocationProperty**: The property to use for the location of the items on the map.
 Default is "location".
 - **MapGroupPathFilter**: Allows setting a default group path to start.
 Default is "\*".
 - **MapShowWeather**: If weather should be shown by default.
 Options are "global", "nexrad", "xweather" or "openweather".
 Default is "global". (see below for more info about weather options)